-Do you take beginners or junior players?
+What about taking beginners or junior players?

 So for beginners looking to learn to play, we would suggest you make enquiries your local leisure centre.
-They often have introductory courses to help you learn the game, and may also have clubs of social players (who don’t play at a League level) where the standard will be more suitable to learning and helping you to improve.
+They often have introductory courses to help you learn the game, and may also have clubs of social players (who don’t play at a League level) so the standard will be more suitable to learning and helping you to improve.